Achieving Educational Improvements at a National Level: Lessons from Kenya

 RTI education experts Benjamin Piper and Joseph DeStefano are co-authors of new research examining lessons learned from the USAID Tusome Early Grade Reading Activity, a national literacy program in Kenya that was successfully scaled up from its pilot predecessor.
 Esther Kinyanjui and Salome Ong’ele are also co-authors of the paper, as the previous National Coordinator and Chief of Party of Tusome.
 Piper and DeStefano answer questions about the key elements of Tusome’s successful scale-up and reflect on what other educational interventions might learn from Tusome’s experience.

-To read the full article, “Scaling up successfully: Lessons from Kenya’s Tusome national literacy program” in the Journal of Educational Change, please click here.
+To learn more, read the full article, “Scaling up successfully: Lessons from Kenya’s Tusome national literacy program” in the Journal of Educational Change.

 What most surprised you about the success of Tusome?

 We were shocked when we saw the magnitude of the results identified in the external impact evaluation.
 We would have been happy with gains that were half as large as what we saw.
 To see the percentage of children who reach the government benchmarks doubling within a year is extremely encouraging, and something we have never seen before, and certainly have not seen achieved at scale.
-We were also surprised to see learning gains in Kiswahili oral reading fluency with effect sizes that were 2.5 times those of the pilot (as show in the graph).
+We were also surprised to see learning gains in Kiswahili oral reading fluency with effect sizes that were 2.5 times those of the pilot.
 It is unusual to say the least to have greater impact at scale than under the conditions of a pilot.